Amazon’s Alexa Is Spreading From Speakers To Screens | Fast Company

 Now, we’re about to see the result of those efforts, starting with a connected intercom system called Nucleus.
 Although Nucleus has offered Alexa voice commands since the hardware launched last year, none of Alexa’s responses–from weather forecasts to product listings on Amazon.com–currently appear in visual form on the intercom’s 8-inch display.
 That should change within a month or two, as Nucleus becomes the first non-Amazon device to support Alexa’s display capabilities.

-“It’s awesome,” says Morley Iver, Nucleus’s cofounder and president.
+“It’s awesome,” says Morley Ivers, Nucleus’s cofounder and president.
 “This actually takes voice platforms to the next level, and allows you to have a much richer and more interactive experience.”

 By enabling third-party gadget makers such as Nucleus to provide a sophisticated Alexa experience, Amazon has a shot at spreading its assistant into more parts of more consumers’ lives than it could ever do on its own.
 Still, rethinking Alexa with both voice and visuals in mind isn’t without its potential pitfalls.